 Alternatively referred to as the file path and full path, the absolute path contains the root directory and all other subdirectories that contain a file or folder.
 Below are some examples of absolute and relative paths.

 In the above example, the absolute path contains the full path to the file and not just the file as seen in the non absolute path.
 In this example, if you were in a directory that did not contain "calc.exe" you would get an error message.
 However, when using an absolute path you can be in any directory and the computer would know where to open the "calc.exe" file.

 Linux absolute path

 Linux non absolute path (relative path)

-In this next example, the absolute path contains the full path to the users cgi-bin directory on that computer.
-Most users do not want to see the absolute path to their personal directory, so when a user logs in they only see the non absolute path.
-Using the pwd command a user can view the absolute path of the directory.
+In this example, the absolute path contains the full path to the cgi-bin directory on that computer.
+Since most users do not want to see the full absolute path to their personal directory the relative path is shown.
+Use the pwd command to see the absolute path.

 Internet URL absolute path